 As true tropical plants, they are somewhat fussy about their conditions, but a well-grown Calathea is worth the effort.

-Propagation is possible by division at repotting time.
+Calathea can be propagated by division at repotting time.
 Keep new divisions warm and moist by covering the pot with plastic and providing reduced light until active growth starts again.

-There are many varieties of Calathea:
+There are many species of Calathea: